ACSantacruz/DBLWebtech21/README.md

 # Features
 Currently the features are:

--A Layout of te website with different pages.
+-A Layout of the website with different pages.

 -An interactive visualisation (heatmap) displaying the sentiment in emails between job titles.